xiix0/scam/README.md

-Q:	How many WASPs does it take to change a light bulb?
+Q:	What is purple and conquered the world?
-A:	One.
+A:	Alexander the Grape.